See the results of our 2021 Family Budget Survey. Click Here to Learn More!

 How to qualify for a debt consolidation loan

 Lenders may assess your credit score, debt-to-income ratio, and employment history when determining if you are eligible for a debt consolidation loan.
-Some online lenders will also consider other factors, such as your education, which can make it easier to qualify if you have fair credit.
+Some online loan lenders will also consider other factors, such as your education, which can make it easier to qualify if you have fair credit.
 Few lenders offer no-credit-check debt consolidation loans, and those that do charge much higher rates than other personal lenders.

 How to compare debt consolidation loans